raspberrypilearning/3D-scene/en/step_2.md

 --- task ---

-The wooden chair in the below example is drawn onto a backdrop.
+In the esample below, the wooden chair is drawn onto a backdrop.
 It is not a sprite so it cannot be layered or programmed and therefore cannot be animated.
 The **Wheelchair** sprite can be programmed.
 By developing some of your scenery as sprites you can create some interesting, 3-dimensional effects which will make your scenery appear more realistic.

 ![Backdrop and sprites](images/challenge2-backdrop-bedroom.png){:width="400px"}